seanmurphy1661/yeager/README.md

 *range:* specifies a numeric range
 - range is specified as an array '[min,max]'

+*date_range:* specifies a date range test.
+True is returned if the date in questions is between the min and max values, inclusive.
+- range is specified as '[min,max]'
+  - both min and max are specified in ISO 88601 format, except ordinal format.

 *regex:* a regular expression compatible with the Python pe library.

 *required:* specifies if content must be present